ysqyang/Deep_Learning_Transmitter_Signals/README.md

 The script serve.py loads a saved model from disk which generates predictions for new data and prints them out as a list in the console.
 The program has the following command line arguments:

 sensor_type: sensor type; must be between 1 and NUM_SENSOR_TYPES defined in run.py
---batch_size: batch size used during serving; defaults to 200
 --data_dir: directory in which the data files are located; defaults to the same dir as the script
 --export_dir: directory in which the trained model is located; defaults to the same dir as the script